rebelsky/sams-assorted-musings-reflections/sigcse-2019-abstracts.md

   belong in the abstract.
 * One reviewer wanted a better definition of data science.
-* One reviewer was concerned about the range of things we covered in that first summer (micro:bits, Jupyter, Javascript [5], BlockPy, and Python).
+* One reviewer was concerned about the range of things we covered in that first summer (micro:bits, Jupyter, JavaScript [5], BlockPy, and Python).
 We narrowed that a bit in the second summer.
 And they don't appear in the abstract.
 But I'll need to think about that issue in rewriting the paper.
 I do think that the progression from block-based